 The use of mobile phones and other portable electronic devices in aircraft has increased in the last years.
 Old Classic FLARM has limited protection against these signals, which could lead to FLARM radio signals not being received.
 PowerFLARM comes with built-in interference protection, keeping unwanted signals out and at the same time boosting the desired FLARM signals.

 Transponder and ADS-B Receiver

 While many aircraft are already FLARM-equipped, there are still some that are not.
-With the optional transponder and ADS-B 1090ES receiver, available in select PowerFLARM devices, you are protected from those aircraft as well.
-The additional receiver listens for intruders transmitting Mode-C, Mode-S, and ADS-B messages on 1090 MHz, and includes those aircraft in the smart trajectory prediction and collision warning algorithms.
+With the optional transponder and ADS-B 1090ES receiver, available in select PowerFLARM devices, you are protected from many of those aircraft as well.
+The additional receiver listens for intruders transmitting Mode-S and ADS-B messages on 1090 MHz and includes those aircraft in the smart trajectory prediction and collision warning algorithms.
 Since aircraft without FLARM cannot see you, it is all the more important that you can see them early to keep a safe distance.

 Intuitive Obstacle Warnings

 FLARM warns when flying towards or near known obstacles, be it powerlines, cable cars, or large antennas.
 The database with tens of thousands of obstacles can be purchased online.
 Exclusively in PowerFLARM, lateral buffers are used for line objects like power lines, so flying parallel yields better warning behavior.
 The forecasted trajectories are more dynamic — no warnings will be issued when circling in proximity unless very close.
 Smart displays receive an obstacle ID so they can suppress repetitive warnings where required, e.g. for helicopter air-work.